youngmonkeys/ezyfox-server-archetype/src/main/resources/archetype-resources/README.md

 1. Open `deploy.sh` file
 2. Set `ezyfoxServerLocal` by your `ezyfox-server` folder path on local
-3. Set `ezyfoxRemote` by your `ezyfox-server` folder path on remote
+3. Set `ezyfoxServerRemote` by your `ezyfox-server` folder path on remote
 4. Set `sshCredential` by your ssh credential, i.e `root@your_host.com`
 5. Run `bash deploy.sh` command